sajid-junejo/sajid-junejo/README.md

 - 👋 Hi, I’m Sajid Junejo
 - 👀 I’m interested in Java Development.
 - 🌱 I’m currently learning Java & PHP Laravel.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on other Developers.
 - 📫 How to reach me sajidjunejo.muet@gmail.com

 <!---